Socioeconomic circumstances of young offenders — 2009 young people in custody health survey fact sheet: key findings for all young people

 -

-6% of young people reported being unsettled or having no fixed place of abode (six months prior to custody), with young women representing 18%.
+13% of young people reported being unsettled or having no fixed place of abode in the four weeks prior to custody.

 -

-More than one-quarter (27%) had moved two or more times in the six months prior to custody, and this was more for Aboriginal young people at nearly a third (32 %).
+More than one-quarter (26%) had moved two or more times in the six months prior to custody, with females more likely than males to have done so (58% vs 22%).

 Mental health